livialima/linuxupskillchallenge/txt-for-linux_mentor-subreddit.md

-TITLE: The junior sysadmin course at r/LinuxUpskillChallenge restarting soon...
+TITLE: The junior sysadmin course at r/LinuxUpskillChallenge restarting

 This free month-long course is re-starting again on the first Monday of next month.